 It starts at the top: The McKinsey study affirms that senior leaders need to role model positive leadership behaviours, such as seeking out opinions that differ from their own and by giving everyone respect.
 When leaders do this, it doesn’t diminish their stature; in fact, being open to contrarian ideas is a leadership trait that employees will respect.

 Encourage the right behaviours: Organisations must introspect about the ways in which the existing culture may be (inadvertently) preventing people from speaking up.
 Such cultural traits must be reversed by encouraging people to share their concerns or questions.
 Examples of courage should be publicly acknowledged and praised.
+This is how psychological safety can be nurtured at the workplace.

-Check-in with your colleagues: Conducting regular emotional assessments for your teams will reveal their perceived levels of psychological safety.
+Check-in with your colleagues: Conducting regular emotional wellbeing assessments for your teams will reveal their perceived levels of psychological safety.
 Doing this can also highlight problem areas that you need to tackle.
 Measure these scores over a period of time to gauge whether your corrective actions are making employees feel safer or not.

 Build champions across the organisation: Leaders and HR managers cannot check in with every employee on a daily basis.
 Therefore, you need ‘champions’ or trained employees to own the responsibility of improving psychological safety.
-These champions work with their respective teams to make sure that employees feel secure, supported, and empowered whenever they share ideas or queries that challenge the status quo.
+These champions work with their respective teams to make sure that employees feel secure, supported, and empowered at the workplace whenever they share ideas or queries that challenge the status quo.

 As distributed workforces become the norm in many industries, organisations must realise that authoritative cultures can backfire badly.
 It’s easy for workers, especially those who work from home, to remain silent and let the status quo continue.
 But this does not benefit anyone – neither the person, not the organisation.
-The key to success lies in workplaces that embrace uniqueness and encourage bold and open communication.
+The key to success with psychological safety lies in workplaces that embrace uniqueness and encourage bold and open communication.

 You might also like these posts